j-a-software/j-a-software/README.md

-### Joseph M. Alessi | Web & Mobile Software Developer
+## Joseph M. Alessi
+# Web & Mobile Software Developer
-#### Specializing in React JS and React Native development.
+### Specializing in React JS and React Native development.

-Some things about me:
+#### Some things about me:

 - ⭐ Fun fact: I love metal, cuisine, film and travel.
-- 🌱 I’m currently learning more advanced coding concepts.
+- 🌱 I’m always adding more skills to my overall repertoire.
-- 💬 Ask me about whatever you think a good question may be.
-- 🔭 I'm currently working as a Full-Stack Software Developer.
+- 🔭 I'm happily employed as a Full-Stack Software Developer.

 - 📫 How to reach me: https://twitter.com/reactjoey